Juan940604/Probability/README.md

 # Probability
 This repository is intended for anyone interested in understanding the theoretical foundations of probability - the mathematical framework upon which the field is built.
-This repository covers both basic and advanced topics in probability, and includes solutions to selected problems.
+This repository covers both basic and advanced topics in probability, and includes solutions to selected problems which I completed during my master's at National University of Colombia.
 It begins with set theory, followed by sigma algebras, probability spaces, and probability distributions, and concludes with asymptotic theory.